Aeroluna/LunaCoopMod/README.md

 Some ground Viking buffs because why not.

+- Added flame jets to Vultures when moving.

 ## Kerrigan

 - Fixed a bug where P1 and P3 used each other's icons.